Code-Institute-Submissions/function_band/README.md

 I deployed a static website and used this guideline from Treehouse on how to do this via Heroku: https://blog.teamtreehouse.com/deploy-static-site-heroku

-I grabbed inspriation for the style from the Love Running Mini Project that was completed with the Code Institute.

-### Media
-- The photos used in this site were obtained from ...

-### Acknowledgements

 - I received inspiration for this project from X

 As this is my first site that I have developed from start to finish, I found that generating the commit messages to Github were difficult for me to compose correctly.
 This guide from Joel Parker Henderson on Github cleared my understanding of how to write clear and consise commit messages.